a7ul/blog/src/pages/react-custom-renderer-1/index.md

 ---
-title: ⚛️👆 Part 1/3 - Beginners guide to React Renderers.
+title: ⚛️👆 Part 1/3 - Beginners guide to Custom React Renderers.
 How to build your own renderer from scratch?
 date: '2018-10-21T20:11:03.284Z'
 ---